google/orbit/DEVELOPMENT.md

 or `MyClassLinux.cpp`.

 It's not always possible to keep the header entirely platform-agnostic.
-If some distinctions need to be made, you can use preprocessor macros, i.e.:
+If some distinctions need to be made, you can use preprocessor macros, e.g.:

 ```
 #ifdef _WIN32